 Packets are available for the USA, Minnesota, Greater Minnesota, and selected urban areas also known as Metropolitan or Micropolitan Statistical Areas.

-Choose the packet that corresponds most closely with the area from which you recruit employees.
-The majority of employers in Minnesota recruit their workers from within commuting distance to their firm.
-However employers hiring for some positions, for example professionals and skilled workers, may have a broader recruitment area than for other, for example lower skilled, occupations.
-In these cases, adjacent regions, states or even the U.S. as a whole should be considered in setting affirmative action program goals.
+If you are an employer, you probably recruit workers who live within commuting distance of your firm.
+But for some positions, for example professional or high-skill, you may have a broader recruitment area.
+In these cases, consider adjacent regions, states, or even the U.S. as a whole when setting affirmative action program goals.

 Metropolitan Statistical Areas